 Symptoms include a persistent change in bowel habits or stool consistency, fatigue, unintended weight loss, abdominal discomfort, and rectal bleeding.

 People who are over age 50, Black, eat a low-fiber diet, smoke cigarettes, have a sedentary lifestyle, abuse alcohol, have IBD or have a family history of colorectal cancer are at an increased risk of developing colorectal cancer.

 Since early-stage colon cancer is often curable, it’s important for patients to stay up to date with colon cancer screenings, and seek prompt medical attention if they develop any of the above symptoms.
 Other cancer screenings are important too, such as breast cancer.

-If you are experiencing any health issues, a GoHealth Urgent Care center can assist you.
+If you are experiencing any health issues, a urgent care center can assist you.
 You can walk in without an appointment, or you can check in online.
 We’ll have you back to feeling better in no time.

 Written by Sarah Thebarge, Physician Assistant